dduan/DrString/Documentation/Configuration.md

   ("String", "Bool") follows Unix command line arguments conventions.
 For
   example: `drstring check -i "path/to/a.swift" --ignore-throws true`.
-The String value could be quoted or not (do quote if want to pass a glob pattern to drstring as opposed to your shell); a Bool value could also be written as `1`/`0` etc. In a config file, the types refers to TOML types.
+The String value could be quoted or not (do quote if want to pass a glob pattern to drstring as opposed to your shell).
+In a config file, the types refers to TOML types.
 When an option is *repeatable*, this is the type for the elements in a TOML list in a config file.
 Some option's value can only be one of several strings.
 For these, the list of valid values are listed instead of a type.
 - **Default**: A default value if none is explicitly specfied.
 Not applicable if the option is *required*.
 - **Command**: The command(s) this option is effective for.